hadolint/hadolint/README.md

 ## Global ignores

 Rules can also be ignored on a per-file basis using the global ignore pragma.
-It works just like inline ignores, excep that it applies to the whole file instead of just the next line.
+It works just like inline ignores, except that it applies to the whole file instead of just the next line.

 ```dockerfile